Sebastian-Barrett/sebsite/Laser.md

 ## Maps
 <div class="clearfix">
     <img alt="Map" src="/sebsite/images/sydney.jpg" class="thinrightfloat">
-    <p>Maps are super easy to make because using the same method as engraving drawings.</p>
+    <p>Maps are super easy to make because using the same method as engraving drawings.
+I used an online map creator to get the black and white images, them simply sent them to the laser.
+These maps are of Perth and Sydney, where I grew up and live.</p>
     <img alt="Map" src="/sebsite/images/perth.jpg" width="65%">
 </div>